Niazi-Reza/AzureProjekt/screenshots/mart_fact_sales/ReadMe.md

 analytical records.

 ## Purpose
+Note: in this project, the dim tables are as view and also as table demonestriret.
 The Data Mart simplifies access to data stored in the Data Vault and enables efficient analysis using SQL or BI tools.
 In this project, screenshots are used to demonstrate the correctness and